-Over the last few years I had been wondering what to do when I retire.
-I’ve been working with computers since 1973, and have been considering retirement options.
+From around January 2016 I had been wondering what to do when I reached retirement age.
+I’d been working with computers since 1973, and started considering retirement options.
 I am a reasonably competent photographer, but I couldn’t see that being something I could do other than as a hobby, besides there are a lot of photographers out there, so competition would be fierce.

 As a result of a few injuries my wife and I came across a couple of holistic therapies that helped sort the problems out.
 I was first introduced to something called Emmett Technique which is an amazingly gentle, safe and simple to apply muscle release therapy.
 I was impressed, and intrigued as to how doing so little could be so effective.